jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 this version and MUST NOT be sent.
 If the peer or EAP server receives multiple EAP Payload TLVs, then it MUST terminate the connection with the Result TLV.
-The order in which TLVs are encoded in a TEAP packet does not matter, however there is an order in which TLVs must be processed:
+The order in which TLVs are encoded in a TEAP packet does not matter, however there is an order in which TLVs in a packet must be processed:

 1. Crypto-Binding-TLV
 2. Intermediate-Result-TLV
-3. Result-TLV
+3. Result-TLV or Request-Action TLV
 4. Identity-Type TLV
 5. EAP-Payload TLV[Identity-Request] or Basic-Password-Auth-Req TLV
+6. Other TLVs

 That is, cryptographic binding is checked before any result is used, and identities are checked before proposing an authentication method, as the